Adhesive Application - Machines and Tools

 photo source: wikipedia.org

 Multi-angle or corner clamps.
-There are special clips for fixing corners.
-There are also special versions for frames so that the 4 corners are fixed at exactly 90°.
+There are special clamps to fix the corners.
+There are also special versions for frames so that the 4 corners are fixed exactly at 90°.

 Wooden screw clamps.
-They are the traditional clamps used in the wood industry.
+These are the clamps traditionally used in the wood industry.
 Many carpenters still make them themselves.
-They are light, easy to use and grip the piece well without developing as much pressure as other types.
+They are light, easy to use, and hold the work without developing as much pressure as other types.

-Cletis.
-They are the easiest and cheapest way to catch.
-The force applied cannot be varied as it is given by the spring of the pliers.
-They are easy to use and are very good for holding 2 pieces of wood together for a while.
-If the pieces are small they can be replaced with clothes pegs held in place with elastic to provide the necessary grip.
+Clști.
+They are the simplest and cheapest way of clamping.
+The force applied cannot be varied being that given by the spring of the pliers.
+They are easy to use and are very good for holding 2 pieces of wood together for a period.
+If the pieces are small, they can be replaced with clothes pegs attached with elastic to provide the necessary grip.

 clamp clamps